gennyble/roan/README.md

 Set the `ANDROID_SDK_ROOT` and `ANDROID_NDK_ROOT` environmental variables to the paths of your sdk/ndk so that cargo-apk can find them.

-Plug your phone in to your computer, using a cable that has a data connection (i've used power-only cables too many times), and be sure it's there by running `adb devices`.
+Plug your phone in to your computer, using a cable that has a data connection (I've used power-only cables too many times), and be sure it's there by running `adb devices`.
 You should see one device listed.
 Be sure to accept the debug via USB prompt, if it asks (it probably will).